Sunbird-RC/community/use/schema-configuration.md

 2. Private \(privateFields\)
 3. Internal

 Public data attributes are available in discovery by default any sort of permission / authorization is not needed by default.
+By default all fields are public.

 Private attributes can be accessed by the owner by default, with consent 3rd party can access the data field.

 Internal fields are system fields that only serve internal functionalities, these can never be accessed by any actors in the system.

-#### Primary Keys for Entities
+### System fields:

-Primary keys from domain space will help enforce uniqueness of information and make it easily accessible. “uniqueIndexFields” can be used to configure the same.
+The following property is used to add additional audit fields to entity, to know who/when created/updated the entity.

-Example:
+1. _osCreatedAt

-`"uniqueIndexFields": [`
+2. _osUpdatedAt

-`"identityValue"`
+3. _osCreatedBy

-`]`
+4. _osUpdatedBy

 ### Index field set